Why Your Photo on Twitter is Important

 Don’t be afraid of using your photo on your Twitter profile.
 The first few years I was on Twitter I was afraid to.
 I had an icon.
 I started reading that Twitter prof3iles with photos worked better.
 One day I debated it in my head, then on Twitter and a great tweeter told me I would get more followers if I did.
 It’s been about 2 months and he was right – I gained a lot more followers.

-I’d love to know your thoughts of where and when you do not use your photo on social profiles.
+I’d love to know your thoughts of where and when you do or do not use your photo on social profiles.